 For example, if a clockmaker performs a $150 repair on a customer’s clock, the law automatically gives the clockmaker a lien on the clock in the amount of $150.
 If, within 90 days, the customer pays the clockmaker only $50, the law allows the clockmaker to sell the clock and keep the proceeds necessary to complete the payment.
 Thus, if the clock sells for $125, the watchmaker may keep $100 of those proceeds, which equals the difference between the amounts the customer owed ($150) and the amount the customer paid ($50) the clockmaker.
 But the remaining $25 in sale proceeds must be paid to the customer.
 In this way, the clockmaker recovers the amount she is owed, but no more.

-Before selling a customer’s property, an artisan must give the customer notice of the artisan’s intent to sell the property.
-The artisan may give notice by:
+Before selling or disposing of a customer’s property, an artisan must give the customer at least 30 days notice, by mailing the notice to the owner at the owner’s last known address.
+If the artisan does not know the owner’s address, then the artisan may give notice by:

 Special Note for Dry Cleaners and Launderers